gbeltrao/squidex-docs/01-getting-started/01-developing.md

 1. `cd src/Squidex/Squidex` (Go to the web application project)
 2. `npm i` (Install all dependencies for the frontend)
+3. `npm rebuild node-sass --force`
-3. `npm run dev` (Runs the webpack dev server)
+4. `npm run dev` (Runs the webpack vdev server)
-4. Optionally: `npm test` (Runs the unit tests and listens for changes)
+5. Optionally: `npm test` (Runs the unit tests and listens for changes)
-5. Optionally: `npm run test:coverage` (Runs the unit tests and calculates the test coverage).
+6. Optionally: `npm run test:coverage` (Runs the unit tests and calculates the test coverage).

 ### How to run the Website?